-Department of Economics Majors and Minors
+Department of Economics and Business Management Majors and Minors

 The Economics major gives students a rich education in economic theory and empirical applications.
 Students begin by acquiring a deep foundation in microeconomics and macroeconomics and in econometrics, which analyzes data to test economic models.
 They then take at least four courses in specialized areas, including international trade, international finance, poverty and discrimination, behavioral economics and labor economics, among others.
 The major culminates with an independent research project in which students write a paper that applies econometric techniques to an economic area of their choice.

-The Mathematics-Economics dual major allows students to simultaneously pursue interests in mathematics, economics, and organizational management.
+The Mathematics-Economics dual major allows students to simultaneously pursue interests in mathematics, economics, and management.
 Majors acquire a strong set of analytical skills that prepare them for a career as an analyst, an actuary, or a financial planner or for graduate study.

 Minors allow a student to pursue her interest in an area in addition to her major.
 Although all students must complete a major, a minor is optional.
 However, a minor can help a student demonstrate competency in an area to employers or to graduate schools.